The best gifts for fitness fanatics, according to employees at Whoop fitness tracking

-The workout-lovers in your life likely haven’t been to a gym in months.
-Why not gift them some fitness inspo this holiday season, that will help liven up their at-home routine?
-We turned to the employees at Whoop, the high tech fitness tracker that gives you data on your rest, recovery, and sleep time, to get some guidance on the best workout-related gifts they love to give or receive.
+The workout lovers in your life likely haven’t been to a gym in months.
+Why not gift them some fitness inspo this holiday season that will help liven up their at-home routine?
+We turned to the employees at Whoop, the high-tech fitness tracker that gives you data on your rest, recovery, and sleep time, to get some guidance on the best workout-related gifts they love to give or receive.
 These are their best ideas.

 HydroFlask 20 oz Wide Mouth – $38

-I love my Hydro Flask water bottle, it keeps water cold for so long—including during an 8 hour hike in the New Mexico desert.
+I love my Hydro Flask water bottle: It keeps water cold for so long—including during an 8-hour hike in the New Mexico desert.
 And because it’s stainless steel, it’s very easy to clean.
 I’ve had mine for 5 years and it’s still good as new. —Emily Capodilupo, Vice President, Data Science and Research

 Bowflex Max Trainer M6 – $1,700

 I love my Bowflex Max Trainer 6.
-It’s BLE capable, so it links to my WHOOP app, allowing me to record my workouts.
+It’s BLE capable, so it links to my Whoop app, allowing me to record my workouts.
 Since COVID started, having an at-home mini-gym has been invaluable. — JP Underwood, Operations Manager

 Nike Zoom Pegasus Turbo 2 – $180